duckida/mica/README.md

 # mica
-Dash and Dot, on Mac, with AI!
+Dash, on Mac, with AI!

 **Mica is currently in a "public alpha" state.**
 I will be updating Mica every few minutes between 2pm to 4pm